Diversity Fava Bean Seeds

 Shipping & Returns

-We ship seeds via Canada Post within Canada for $6 to $8 depending on weight, United States for $20, and Internationally for $20*.
-Live plants, bulbs, and bulbils can only be shipped within Canada.
+We ship seeds via Canada Post within Canada for $6 to $8 depending on weight, and Internationally for a flat rate of $20*.
+Shipping costs to the US will include the cost of a phytosanitary inspection and certificate, as well as tariffs.

 Shipping in Canada

-We ship seeds in Canada via regular letter mail, which is an untracked service, and usually takes 1-3 weeks to arrive once we fulfill your order, but occasionally orders take longer, especially to Ontario and East.
+We ship seeds in Canada via regular letter mail, which is an untracked service, and usually takes 1-3 weeks to arrive once we fulfill your order, but occasionally orders take longer, especially to the Eastern provinces and rural areas.

-Customers can now opt for tracked, express shipping options at checkout as well.
+Customers can now opt for tracked, express shipping options at checkout if you require faster delivery.

 Larger bulbs and plants are sent via tracked flat rate box.